 At work, Elizabeth confronts Peter about his remarks at the staff meeting.

-How to draft a short synopsis
+How to start your novel synopsis